stac-extensions/mlm/README.md

 | dim_order  | \[[Dimension Order](#dimension-order)] | **REQUIRED** Order of the `shape` dimensions by name.                                                                                                                                                                       |
 | data_type  | [Data Type Enum](#data-type-enum)      | **REQUIRED** The data type of values in the n-dimensional array.
 For model inputs, this should be the data type of the processed input supplied to the model inference function, not the data type of the source bands.     |

-A common use of `-1` for one dimension of `shape` is to indicate a variable batch-size.
-However, this value is not strictly reserved for the `b` dimension.
+A common use of the `-1` value applied to the `shape` of a given dimension is to indicate an unconstrained `batch` size.
+However, this special value is not strictly reserved for the `batch` dimension.
-For example, if the model is capable of automatically adjusting its input layer to adapt to the provided input data, then the corresponding dimensions that can be adapted can employ `-1` as well.
+For example, if the model is capable of automatically adjusting its input layer to adapt to the provided input data, then the corresponding dimensions that can be adapted can employ `-1` to reflect that capability.

 #### Dimension Order